dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/aspire-login-filled.png" lightbox="media/explore/aspire-login-filled.png" alt-text=".NET Aspire dashboard login page with the token pasted into the textbox.":::

-The dashboard persists the token as a browser persistent cookie and is set to expire in three days.
-Persistent cookies are define an expiry and are valid beyond browser sessions as long as the expiration hasn't yet elapsed.
-If you close the browser, the persistent cookie remains, and you don't need to log in again.
-For more information, see [Security considerations for running the .NET Aspire dashboard](security-considerations.md).
+The dashboard persists the token as a browser persistent cookie, which remains valid for three days.
+Persistent cookies have an expiration date and remain valid even after closing the browser.
+This means that users don't need to log in again if they close and reopen the browser.
+For more information, refer to the [Security considerations for running the .NET Aspire dashboard](security-considerations.md) documentation.

 ## Resources page